 Leadership that’s on the money

 At Florida Capital Bank, solid leadership is the foundation for everything we do.
 And at the heart of it all is our Board of Directors.
-Together with our senior management team, they provide the strong banking experience, proven business acumen and community leadership experience that set us apart.
-With their guidance we will continue to offer the products, services and technology consumers expect from larger banks, but with personalized, customer-focused service.
+Together with our senior management team, they provide a strong banking experience, proven business acumen and community leadership experience that set us apart.
+With their guidance we will continue to offer the products, services, and technology consumers expect from larger banks, but with personalized, customer-focused service.

 W. ANDREW KRUSEN, JR.